TechByChoice/website/README.md

 * PostgreSQL 10

-### Install Python and pipenv and enter virtual environment.
+### Install Python and pipenv and enter virtual environment:

-On macOS system the easiest way to do it is to use homebrew package manager:
+On macOS system the easiest way to do it is to use homebrew package manager.
+This command will install latest Python version:

     $ brew install python

-This command will install latest Python version.

-Install pipenv.
+Install pipenv:

     $ pip3 install pipenv